I10n/open-and-stop-timer/README.md

 # noodle_timer_f

-stop with bring up smartphone
+You can stop the timer ringing by only by lifting up

 ## Getting Started